eda-ricercatore/sardegna-scala/notes.md

 + For a given set of inputs, a function will return a given set of outputs.
 	When this is done repeatedly, the set of outputs is the same as that of other repetitions.
++ In the functional programming paradigm, software developers avoid changing the state of an executing program or modifying its data.

+"*Scala* is not a pure functional programming language,"
+	since it allows values of variables to be modified
+	\cite[\S5.1, pp. 138]{Tate2010}.

 ##	Pure Functional Programming Languages

+"Pure functional programming languages allow" software developers to
+	use a programming style that has certain mathematical features or characteristics
+	\cite[\S5.1, pp. 138]{Tate2010}.